Petar Barbarić

-Petar Barbarić, SJ (19 May 1874 – 15 April 1897) is a Bosnian Herzegovinian Catholic novice from Šiljevišta, near Ljubuški, Bosnia Vilayet (modern Bosnia and Herzegovina, who was in the midst of his studies for the priesthood before he died of tuberculosis.

-Upon realizing his condition, he made his solemn profession as a Jesuit before his death.
-Barbarić was known for his devotion to the Sacred Heart of Jesus Christ and his charismatic nature among his peers.
+Petar Barbarić, SJ (19 May 1874 – 15 April 1897) was a Bosnian Herzegovinian Jesuit from Šiljevišta, near Ljubuški, Bosnia Vilayet (modern Bosnia and Herzegovina, who was in the novitiate and in the midst of his studies for the priesthood before he died of tuberculosis.
+Upon realizing his condition, he was allowed to make his solemn vows before his death.
+Barbarić was known for his devotion to the Sacred Heart of Jesus and his charismatic nature among his peers.

-On 18 March 2015, he was proclaimed to be Venerable after Pope Francis acknowledged the fact that Barbarić had lived a life of heroic virtue.
+On 18 March 2015, he was proclaimed to be venerable after Pope Francis acknowledged the fact that Barbarić had lived a life of heroic virtue.

 Life

 Petar Barbarić was born in present-day Bosnia and Herzegovina in 1874 in the Croatian family of Ante and Kata Barbarić (nee.
 Tolj).
 He had eight brothers; one was the Franciscan Mate (religious: Marko) Barbarić-Lesko (19 Feb.
 1865 – 6 Feb.
 1945) who was killed and whose sainthood cause has commenced.
 He spent his childhood on the farm with the sheep and was known for being an avid reader of religious texts.
 While in the fields he had his staff in one hand and recited rosaries in the other.
 His parents also started his initial education with catechism instruction.